no1seman/spaceapi/README.md

 Tarantool Cartirdge have builtin GraphQL implementation which may be used for many purposes.
 This tiny library gets the power of GraphQL to space management in Tarantool Cartridge.

-As for now it suuports only CR_D of CRUD for all spaces avaible for current user (U will be avaible a bit later).
+As for now it supports only CR_D of CRUD for all spaces avaible for current user (U will be avaible a bit later).

 For test you can use [GrpahiQLIDE](https://github.com/no1seman/graphiqlide) for Tarantool Cartridge